anushirahatti/Bank-Marketing-Analysis/README.md

 ### Project Name/Intro:
 ##### - Project Name: Kdd_project_8 (Bank Marketing Analysis)
 ##### - Project Introduction:
 Most marketing is a means of introducing and enforcing a value to purchasers - consumer or business.
-As to bank marketing: marketing managers who work in corporate banking are responsible for coordinating and enforcing branding guidelines and standards across departments and business lines.
+As to bank marketing: marketing managers who work in corporate banking are responsible for co-ordinating and enforcing branding guidelines and standards across departments and business lines.
 These professionals focus on generating ideas and content for sales collateral, advertising, external websites and printed signage for events.
 Other duties include conducting competitive analysis, organizing direct mail campaigns, sending business and news updates to banking clients and managing online promotions.
 This project is about direct marketing campaign (phone calls) to convince clients to subscribe for a term deposit.
 Our goal is to classify whether the client will subscribe for the term deposit or not by discovering knowledge in the Bank marketing dataset and making predictions.

 ### Dataset Link:
 [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)